Life Group Leader Kit

 How to add members, view, and edit your group:

-4. You will receive attendance emails in accordance to the meeting details you share in your registration.
-Please submit your attendance weekly.
+• You’ll receive weekly attendance emails based on the meeting details you provide during registration.
+Please submit attendance each week.

 Tips and Resources as You Lead

-As you embark on this new study journey, we're here to provide guidance for navigating common challenges in group dynamics.
+As you embark on this new study journey, we're here to guide you as you navigate common challenges in group dynamics.

 1. Foster Inclusivity: